prometheus/docs/content/docs/guides/first_steps.md

 The Node Exporter is a single binary, `node_exporter`, and has a configurable set of collectors for gathering various types of host-based metrics.
 By default, collectors gather [CPU, memory, disk, and other metrics](https://github.com/prometheus/node_exporter#enabled-by-default) and expose them for scraping.

-Let's start the node exporter now on our Linux host.
+Let's start the Node Exporter now on our Linux host.

 ```language-bash
 ./node_exporter